phitter-hub/docs-phitter-kernel/docs/documentation/distributions/quick_example.md

 # Quick Example

-To use a [distribution](/documentation/distributions/distributions) you can do the following:
+To use a [distribution](/documentation/distributions/continuous_distributions), follow the steps below.

-> For this example we will use [Normal](/documentation/distributions/continuous/normal) distribution
+> **Example:** This demonstration utilizes the [Normal](/documentation/distributions/continuous/normal) distribution.

-## Create a Distribution
+## Creating a Distribution

-You just need to add the parameters to the needed function
+A distribution can be instantiated by providing the required parameters to the respective function:

 ```python
 distribution = phitter.continuous.Normal({"mu": 5, "sigma": 2})
 ```

-> 💡 Remember to change `Normal` with the distribution and parameters that you need
+> 💡 Replace `Normal` with the desired distribution and adjust the parameters accordingly.

-## Get different metrics from the distribution
+## Retrieving Distribution Metrics

-### Generate Cumulative Distribution
+### Cumulative Distribution Function (CDF)

+Computes the probability that a random variable is less than or equal to a specified value:

 ```python
 distribution.cdf(3.56446)
 ```

-### Probability density function
+### Probability Density Function (PDF)

+Evaluates the likelihood of the variable taking a specific value:

 ```python
 distribution.pdf(3.56446)
 ```

-### Percent point function
+### Percent Point Function (PPF)

+Determines the quantile function, which is the inverse of the CDF:

 ```python
 distribution.ppf(0.6344)
 ```

-### Sample Data
+### Sampling from the Distribution

+Generates a sample dataset of the specified size:

 ```python
 data = distribution.sample(1000)
 ```

-## Get Stats
+## Statistical Properties

 ### Mean